 Participants will also obtain the HLTAID003 – Provide First Aid as part of this program.

 This fee can be paid in full, invoiced to an agency or business or a repayment plan can be set up.
 Concessions may apply or request may be considered for waiving due to financial hardship.
-Conditions apply, please discuss with the WA PCYC.

 *The Student tuition fees are indicative only and are subject to change given individual circumstances at enrolment.
 Additional fees may apply such as student service and resource fees.

 The health and well-being of our staff, volunteers and people that visit our Centres is our priority.
 To ensure we protect our people and reduce the risk of the Coronavirus spreading in the community, PCYC Centres will temporarily close, effective 12.00pm on Monday 23rd March 2020.
 Today’s scheduled Out of…